Pratik04Jha/InteractFX/README.md

 Optimized for lightweight browsers and basic hardware.
 Despite being visually rich, the animations are handled efficiently to ensure performance across devices.

 Technologies Used
-HTML5, CSS3, JavaScript – Base structure and styling
+Next.Js and Reactbits – Base structure and styling

 Three.js – Used for rendering the 3D interactive ASCII text